Skip to main content

 • T2.6/T2.8 (#2991): Sensitivity suite v2 with 4-pass perturbation (weight, goalpost, imputation, alpha), alpha-curve analysis, and ceiling-effect detection.
 Release gate: no single-axis perturbation moves a top-50 country by more than 5 rank positions; overall dimension failure rate must be 20% or lower.

 • T2.7 (#2988): Railway cron service wired for weekly benchmark, backtest, and sensitivity runs.
 Results published to Redis with health monitoring integration.
+Weekly cron leaves the previous artifact in place on cold-start skips; release regeneration runs the scripts with --strict or RESILIENCE_VALIDATION_STRICT=1 so skipped or failing artifacts block publication.

 • T2.9 (#2992): Language and source-density normalization for the informationCognitive dimension.
 RSF press freedom and social velocity scores are weighted by language coverage of the source set to correct for English-press bias.
 The dimension is promoted back to Core tier after normalization.